Inca · Machu Picchu · Amazon

 Layered over this physical drama is one of the world’s most complex human stories.
 The Inca Empire — which built Machu Picchu, the Sacred Valley, Ollantaytambo, and 40,000km of royal roads through the Andes without wheeled transport or iron tools — was the largest empire in pre-Columbian history.
 Its stone citadels, terraced hillsides, and ceremonial centres remain the most compelling archaeological landscape accessible to travellers anywhere in the Americas.
 The Spanish and Portuguese colonial architecture of Cartagena, Quito (a UNESCO city since 1978), and Buenos Aires forms a second civilisational layer; the African, European, and indigenous cultural synthesis that followed produced cultures of extraordinary vitality: Argentine tango, Brazilian Carnival, Peruvian ceviche, Colombian cumbia.

 For Australians, South America is a revelation of value and accessibility.
 Most countries allow 90 days visa-free.
-Argentina's informal exchange rate effectively doubles purchasing power for foreign visitors.
-Brisbane to Santiago is 16 hours direct — comparable to a Europe flight via the Gulf.
+Argentina’s informal exchange rate effectively doubles purchasing power for foreign visitors.
+Sydney to Santiago is around 14 hours direct on LATAM and Qantas — comparable to a Europe flight via the Gulf.
 Lima, Santiago, and Buenos Aires are natural gateways with onward connections covering the entire continent.

 Cooee Tours Country Guides